-The tool works as an extension to the plugin, so the All-in-One WP Migration plugin is required to be installed in order to work.
+The tool works as an extension to the plugin, so you must have the All-in-One WP Migration plugin installed for it to function.

-For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-goolge-cloud-storage-extension/
+For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-google-cloud-storage-extension/

 This tutorial contains details of:

-- Details about available Google Cloud Storage Extension settings
+- Available Google Cloud Storage Extension settings

 - Export using Microsoft Google Cloud Storage Extension

-- Import using Microsoft Google Cloud Storage Extensionбаща ти
+- Import using Microsoft Google Cloud Storage Extension

 1. Google Cloud Storage Extension Settings

-After setting up your desired options, press the ‘Update’ button in order to save them.
+After setting up your desired options, press the “Update” button to save them.

 2. Export Using Google Cloud Storage Extension

-On the Export page, before you start the export, there are some additional settings you can use for your backups:
+Before you begin the export process, on the Export page, there are some additional backup settings you can use:

-Using Find and Replace fields, you can have text in your current site replaced in your backup.
-Please bear in mind that this change can affect your user access details to the site – be careful what you replace.
+Using the Find and Replace fields, you can have the text in your current site replaced in your backup.
+Please remember that this change can affect your user access details to the site.
+Be careful what you replace.

-There are options to exclude items from your backup – spam comments, themes, inactive plugins, cache, etc.
+There are options to exclude items from your backups, such as spam comments, themes, inactive plugins, and cache.

 3. Import Using Google Cloud Storage Extension

-The import process starts from the Import option in the All-in-One WP Migration plugin menu:
+You can begin the import process by selecting Import from the All-in-One WP Migration plugin menu:

 This is the last step from which you can cancel the process.
-After pressing ‘Proceed’ you cannot stop the import process anymore.
+After pressing “Proceed,” you cannot stop the import process.

 When finished, a successful import will display this message: